Port Arthur Police: Man uses pepper spray during car theft before crashing - Port Arthur News

 Two men were pepper sprayed at gunpoint Saturday evening and had their vehicle stolen, authorities said.

-According to the Port Arthur Police Department, 17-year-old Jaqualin Jobert was arrested, charged with two counts of evading arrest in a moter vehcile and two counts of armed robbery.
+According to the Port Arthur Police Department, 17-year-old Jaqualin Jobert was arrested, charged with two counts of evading arrest in a motor vehicle and two counts of armed robbery.

 He was brought to the Jefferson County Jail.